Angelmmc/blog-app-ionic/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/Angelmmc/blog-app-ionic.svg)](https://github.com/Angelmmc/blog-app-ionic/stargazers)
 [![GitHub Issues](https://img.shields.io/github/issues/Angelmmc/blog-app-ionic.svg)](https://github.com/Angelmmc/blog-app-ionic/issues)

+## About
-This repository contains an offline version of the blog mobile application developed during my internship.
+This is an offline version of the blog mobile application developed during my internship.
-Built with the **Ionic Vue** framework, It includes all core features and works offline using simulated data, intended for demonstration purposes only.
+Built with the **Ionic Vue** framework, It includes all core features and works using simulated data, intended for demonstration purposes only.

-## 🚀 Features
+## Features

 - Main views such as home, profile, blog, community and saved
 - Options menu when opening a blog